It may be surprising but my first visit to India was to take the Maharajas Express. Why did I wait so long?

 Staff were very concerned about guests health and the chef would make special broths and simple meals for those who were still adapting to travel in India.

 Sleeping on the Maharajas Express

 Most of the time the train moves in the evening, including when you sleep.
 I loved the rolling movement and found it helped me sleep.
-A few found it noisy and uncomfortable.
-A good set or ear plugs or noise canceling headphones would help with that, as well as some melatonin.

 Is there Internet on the Maharajas Express?